gittuf/gittuf/docs/specification.md

 ## Verification Workflow

+There are several aspects to verification.
+First, the right policy state must be identified by walking back RSL entries to find the last change to that namespace.
+Next, authorized keys must be identified to verify that commit or RSL entry signatures are valid.

+### Identifying Authorized Signers for Protected Namespaces

+When verifying a commit or RSL entry, the first step is identifying the set of keys authorized to sign a commit or RSL entry in their respective namespaces.
+With commits, the relevant namespaces pertain to the files they modify, tracked by the repository.
+On the other hand, RSL entries pertain to Git refs.
+Assume the relevant policy state entry is `P` and the namespace being checked is `N`.
+Then:

+1. Validate `P`'s Root metadata using the TUF workflow, ignore expiration date checks.
+1. Begin traversing the delegations graph rooted at the top level Targets metadata.
+Set `current` to top level Targets and `parent` to Root metadata.
+1. Create empty set `K` to record keys authorized to sign for `N`.
+1. While `K` is empty:
+   1. Load and verify signatures of `current` using keys provided in `parent`.
+      Abort if signature verification fails.
+   1. Identify delegation entry that matches `N`, `D`.
+   1. If `D` is the `allow-rule`:
+      1. Explicitly indicate any key is authorized to sign changes as `N` is not protected.
+Returning empty `K` alone is not sufficient.
+   1. Else:
+      1. If repository contains metadata with the role name in `D`:
+         1. Set `parent` to `current`, `current` to delegatee role.
+         1. Continue to next iteration.
+      1. Else:
+         1. Set `K` to keys authorized in the delegations entry.
+1. Return `K`.

+### Verifying Changes Made

 In gittuf, verifying the validity of changes is _relative_.
 Verification of a new state depends on comparing it against some prior, verified state.
 For some ref `X` that is currently at verified entry `S` in the RSL and its latest